kubekub/kubekub.com/content/blog/managed-istio-on-gke.md

 ## Installation

-As it is a managed service the installation is pretty straightforward, in the "create GKE" menu of the console there is a new submenu for [Anthos] (https://cloud.google.com/anthos/docs/concepts/overview?hl=es-419) (The hybrid cloud solution of Google Cloud), and there we can enable Istio in our GKE cluster.
+As it is a managed service the installation is pretty straightforward, in the "create GKE" menu of the console there is a new sub-menu for [Anthos] (https://cloud.google.com/anthos/docs/concepts/overview?hl=es-419) (The hybrid cloud solution of Google Cloud), and there we can enable Istio in our GKE cluster.
 There is only one possible action, the activation of the mTLS, with the options of permissive or Strict, with Strict mTLS will be enforced by default.
 <br/><br/>
 <center>
 <img class="special-img-class" width="100%" src="/img/posts/managed-istio-on-gke/create-gke-cluster-console.png">
 </center>
 <br/><br/>
-In order to facilitate the reinstallations and new environment creation, we have used for the demo the Infrastructure as Code software [Pulumi] (https://www.pulumi.com/docs/index.html), this tool uses the same approach for resource creation than terraform but with real code.
+In order to facilitate the re-installations and new environment creation, we have used for the demo the Infrastructure as Code software [Pulumi] (https://www.pulumi.com/docs/index.html), this tool uses the same approach for resource creation than Terraform but with real code.

 The GKE provider of Pulumi also allows the activation of Istio on GKE with the addonsConfig parameter: